plotly/plotly.js/CONTRIBUTING.md

 if there are changes, you would need to commit them.

-This is needed because regl performs codegen in runtime which breaks CSP compliance, and so for strict builds we pre-compile regl codegen now.
+This is needed because regl performs codegen in runtime which breaks CSP compliance, and so for strict builds we pre-generate regl shader code here.

 #### Other npm scripts that may be of interest in development